j-nac/j-nac.github.io/_posts/2025-05-24-ret2win-workflow.md

 ## Writing the Payload

 - Using pwntools, you can easily pack a hex value for the appropriate system.
 - Multiply a string to fill buffers as needed.
-Ex. `'A'*24`.
+Ex. `b'A'*24` to fill 24 bytes.
+Insert precise bytes in hex like so: `b'\x0f'`.
 Add up your strings to get your payload.
-- You can simply pass the payload as packed data from Python into the binary with the command `echo -ne <packed-data-string> | ./<binary>`.
-Alternatively, you can use `printf` with no flags. the `-n` flag is crucial for not adding a newline and `-e` will enable interpreting backslashes.
+- You can simply pass the payload as packed data from Python into the binary with the command `printf <packed-data-string> | ./<binary>`.
+Alternatively, you can use `echo -ne`.
+The `-n` flag is crucial for not adding a newline and `-e` will enable interpreting backslashes.